byggemandboesen/RadioPy/README.md

 A software solution for scientific radio astronomy with an SDR

 ## Installing
-RadioPy uses the python bindings for the SoapySDR environment.<br>
+RadioPy uses the python bindings for the SoapySDR environment.<br> This section discribes the installation of Soapy and other dependencies for both Linux and Windows

-To install these run the following in terminal:
+### Linux
+SoapySDR is installed through apt together with swig, which is required by the pothos environment.
 ```bash
 sudo apt install swig
 sudo apt install python3-soapysdr